calmhandtitan/rube/README.md

 rube
 ====

 Rubiks cube implementation using opengl. all of the rubik's code written from scratch so might be buggy in some scenarios.
-Modified a opengl for drawing cube to make the complete 3X3X3 rubik cube.
+Modified a opengl code for drawing cube to make the complete 3X3X3 rubik cube.

 compile with the opengl way:

-gcc rube.cpp -lglut -lGLU -lGL
+> gcc rube.cpp -lglut -lGLU -lGL

 use left,right,down,up arrow keys for changing the view of cube